Plant EvoDevo: Articulation Morphology of Plants

 8. Causal Morphology

 Causal Morphology investigates the causation of plant development on the background of the descriptive and comparative frameworks of the preceding approaches.
 Nowadays, the predominant causal analysis is through developmental genetics.
-A considerable number of genes have been identified that influence the development of plant form.
-Epigenetic factors also affect gene expression.
-Even the experimenter may play a role in gene expression, which is known as the experimenter effect (Church 2018).
+Numerous genes affecting plant form have been identified.
+Gene expression may be influenced by epigenetic factors.
+Even the experimenter may play a role in gene expression, a phenomenon known as the experimenter effect (Church 2018).

 9. Functional Morphology

 Functional morphology examines the functions of morphological traits.
-According to Bai (2017), the two major functions of plants are improvement of energy acquisition (photosynthesis) and adaptions to environmental stress.
+According to Bai (2017), the two major functions of plants are the improvement of energy acquisition (photosynthesis) and adaptations to environmental stress.

 Complementarity

-Rutishauser and Sattler (1985) and Rutishauser (2020) emphasized the complementarity of different shoot models (see above).
-Similarly, classical morphology and developmental morphology can be considered complementary to continuum and process morphology because, although more limited, they seem appropriate and useful for the majority of structures and offer convenient terminology.
-Classen-Bockhoff (2024), by recognizing exceptions (misfits) that in classical morphology are forced into categories where they don’t belong, offers an important complement to classical morphology.
+All nine approaches complement one another to various degrees.
+Classical morphology can be considered complementary to continuum and process morphology because, although more limited, they seem appropriate and useful for the majority of structures and offer convenient terminology.
+Classen-Bockhoff (2024, p.
+355), by not forcing extreme forms (misfits) into the classical categories where they don’t belong, offers an important complement to classical morphology.
 Arber’s partial-shoot theory adds another perspective to our understanding of the leaf and the root.
-Continuum and process morphology extend classical and developmental morphology because they incorporate misfits within a continuum of structures or processes (Rutishauser 2020).
-Although classical and continuum morphology have been conceived as sub-classes of process morphology (Lacroix et al. 2005, Jeune et al. 2006), they can also be considered complementary.
-Articulation morphology can be seen as an aspect of process morphology (see below) and supplements it as it is all-encompassing and most fundamental and transformational.
-The other approaches to plant morphology are also complementary.
-Algorithmic morphology uses computer modelling in contrast to the other conceptual approaches, and causal morphology analyzes the causation of the development of structures, while functional morphology is concerned with the functions of structures.
-Thus, each approach contributes differently to a better understanding of plant morphology.
-At least some of the nine approaches overlap and the list is not exhaustive.
-Other approaches such as the metameric (phytomeric) model (the modular approach) could be added, and Plant Architecture might be considered a separate approach.
+Continuum and process morphology extend classical and developmental morphology by incorporating misfits into a continuum of structures or process combinations so that they are no longer misfits (Rutishauser 2020).
+Although classical and continuum morphology have been conceived as subclasses of process morphology (Lacroix et al. 2005, Jeune et al. 2006), they can also be considered complementary.
+Likewise, articulation morphology and the other approaches to plant morphology are complementary: Articulation morphology emphasizes transformation during development (ontogeny) and evolution, algorithmic morphology contributes computer modelling, causal morphology analyzes developmental causation, and functional morphology is concerned with the functions of structures.
+Thus, each approach contributes in a different way to a better understanding of plant morphology.
+For a more complete understanding of the nine approaches we must examine homology.

 Homology

-Arber’s Partial Shoot Theory does not explicitly rely on homology.
-The term is not listed in the index of The Natural Philosophy of Plant Form (Arber 1950) and I could not find any reference to homology in this encompassing book.
-Since, according to her theory, all structures are a partial shoot, the question of whether they are homologous to this or that category does not arise.
+Arber’s Partial-Shoot Theory does not explicitly rely on homology (Arber 1950).
+Since, according to her theory, all structures are a partial shoot, the question of whether they are homologous to one or another category does not arise.
 There is only one fundamental category: the shoot.
-As such, her theory is a unifying framework like Goethe’s and Schad’s leaf theory (see above).
+As such, her theory constitutes a unifying framework like Goethe’s and Schad’s leaf theories (see above).

-Functional morphology is likewise unconcerned with homology and the algorithmic approach also does not rely it.
+Similarly, functional morphology and algorithmic approach do not rely on homology.
 The primary aim of the latter is to generate the widest possible range of morphological patterns.
 However, once these patterns have been generated, they could be compared in terms of total and partial homology.

 Articulation Morphology, Continuum and Process Morphology

-Articulation Morphology includes both continuum and process morphology (Sattler 1974, Sattler 1992, Rutishauser 2020) and also goes beyond them.
+In addition to homology, the relationship of articulation morphology to continuum and process morphology requires clarification.
+Articulation morphology includes both continuum and process morphology (Sattler 1974, Sattler 1992, Rutishauser 2020) and also goes beyond them.
 While continuum morphology relies on the classical categories as a reference system and demonstrates a continuum between them (Sattler and Jeune 1992), articulation morphology operates independently of these classical categories.
 It can, however, retrospectively reveal that common patterns of ramification and articulation correspond with classical categories.
 It may also be possible to devise a continuum morphology that does not rely on the classical categories as a reference system.

 Process morphology can be understood in at least two ways: